freeCodeCamp/guide/src/pages/articles/certificates/create-a-bootstrap-button/index.md

 ---
-title: Create A Bootstrap Button
+title: Create a Bootstrap Button
 ---
 Bootstrap has its own styles for button elements, which look much better than the plain HTML ones.